bytemonk/Smart-Contact-Manager/README.md

 # Smart-Contact-Manager
-A responsive web application for managing contacts.
+A responsive web application for managing contacts based on MVC architecture.

  Implemented in JAVA using Spring Boot, Spring Security, Hibernate, Thymeleaf frameworks.